 Key Supplements & Nutrients

-Liquid Iodine – This product has been used as a taste test to determine if a person is lacking in this mineral.
+Liquid Iodine – This product has been known to be used as a taste test to determine if a person is lacking in this mineral.
 What I was personally told was to take it daily to see if there was a taste.
 If not, it was depleted in the body and needed at that time.
 I believe I started at 10-20 drops.
-It is normally be recommended to start small and work up.
-Although iodine allergies do exist, they are stated to be rare, but it is good to be aware of this.
-It is yet another good reason to start supplementation with only one drop for a few times to ensure safety.
+It was recommended to me to start small and work up.
+Although iodine allergies do exist, they are stated to be rare, but it is always good to be aware of this, and everyone should always consult with their doctor before taking any supplements.
+The possibility of allergy is yet another good reason to start supplementation with only one drop for a few times to ensure safety.
 Knowing that this particular product has a specific preservative in it, I would avoid taking it with food that contains vitamin C, so supplementation without food might be best, to avoid the possible interactions.

-Iodine Pills – It is definitely advised to start with the smallest dose (12.5mg) of this supplement and to work up, depending upon need.
-Any type of iodine can push out fluoride and chlorine and bromide that has accumulated in the body.
+Iodine Pills – If this product is to be considered, it is definitely advised to start with the smallest dose (12.5mg) of this supplement and to work up, depending upon need and the direction of your healthcare professional.
+Any type of iodine is said to push out fluoride, chlorine and bromide that has accumulated in the body.
 What this can result in is detox symptoms–a very good reason to go slowly.

 - The other main component of thyroid hormones created and used in the body is the amino acid tyrosine.